realty

 • improving accessibility.

-It is an ideal aid to transform an old home into a modern cocoon, while limiting the financial weight of the project.
+It is the perfect aid to transform an old property into a modern home, while minimising the project’s financial impact.
 The loan is repayable over a period of up to 25 years, and can be combined with other loans.

 At Constance’s, by Maison Kyka — a first real estate investment made possible thanks to the expert guidance of our property acquisition managers

-At Constance’s, by Maison Kyka — a first real estate investment made possible thanks to the expert guidance of our property acquisition managers, ©Maison Kyka
+Constance’s home, by Maison Kyka.
+Her first real estate purchase, made possible by the expert guidance of our property acquisition managers, ©Maison Kyka

-This loan aims to finance energy improvement works in main residences; eligible works include in particular the insulation of the roof, exterior walls, the replacement of windows or the heating system.
+This loan aims to finance energy renovation works in main residences: eligible upgrades include the insulation of the roof or exterior walls, and the replacement of windows or the heating system.

-The budget allocated can vary from €10,000 to €30,000, depending on the extent of the work, with a repayment period of up to 15 years.
-To benefit from this loan, it is imperative to entrust the work to companies recognized by RGE (Recognized Environmental Guarantor).
+The budget allocated can vary from €10,000 to €30,000, depending on the extent of the works, with a repayment term of up to 15 years.
+To qualify for this loan, buyers must call upon RGE (Recognised guarantor of the environment) certified businesses for the works.

-The conventional loan is another interesting financing solution for buyers of real estate with work to be done.
-It covers up to 100% of the cost of the operation, including work, with repayment periods ranging from 5 to 35 years.
-No income criteria are required, making it an option open to everyone.
+The regulated mortgage loan is another interesting financing solution for buyers who target properties that need renovation works.
+It covers up to 100% of the cost of the operation, including the works, with repayment terms ranging from 5 to 35 years.
+No income criteria are required, meaning this option is truly open to everyone.

-This loan can also be combined with other grants such as PTZ or eco-PTZ.
-Its main advantage lies in its great flexibility and the absence of restrictions on household income; but be careful to compare bank offers before making a commitment.
+This loan can also be combined with other financial solutions such as the PTZ or eco-PTZ.
+Its strength lies in its flexibility and the absence of restrictions on household income; but be careful to compare bank offers before making a commitment.

-Its amount is calculated based on the applicant's income and the expected energy gain through the work.
-This assistance makes the most expensive renovation projects more accessible.
-However, it is important to meet certain spending limits to maximize assistance.
+Its amount is calculated based on the applicant’s income and the expected gain in energy efficiency.
+This subsidy helps make the most expensive renovation projects more accessible.
+However, it is important to remain within certain spending limits to maximise its impact.

-Energy Saving Certificates (CEE): the help of energy suppliers
+Energy Saving Certificates (CEE): help of energy suppliers

-Les Energy Saving Certificates (CEE), commonly known as “energy bonuses”, are a system set up by the State to encourage energy suppliers to help their customers save energy.
-This assistance can take various forms: from a simple bonus to support in carrying out an energy diagnosis, including loans at subsidized rates.
+The Energy saving certificates (Certificats d'Économies d'Énergie or CEE in French), commonly known as “energy bonuses”, are a system set up by the State to encourage energy suppliers to help their customers save energy.
+This incentive can take various forms: from a simple bonus to concrete support in carrying out an energy performance diagnosis, including loans at subsidised rates.

-Nearly 200 types of work are eligible, ranging from wall and roof insulation to the installation of more efficient heating systems.
-To benefit from these subsidies, it is necessary to go through RGE certified companies and the home must have been built for at least two years.
+Nearly 200 types of renovation works are eligible, ranging from wall and roof insulation to the installation of more efficient heating systems.
+To qualify for these subsidies, one must call upon RGE certified businesses and the property must be older than two years.

-If you have a Housing savings plan (PEL) or a Housing Savings Account (CEL), you can take out a loan to finance buying and renovating a main residence.
-This loan can go up to €92,000, with repayment terms extending over 2 to 15 years.
+If you have a Plan Epargne Logement (home ownership savings scheme) or a Compte Épargne Logement (home purchase savings account), you can take out a loan to finance buying and renovating a main residence.
+This loan can reach up to €92,000, with repayment terms extending from 2 to 15 years.

-It is a good option for those who have taken the time to save and now want to invest in improving or expanding their home.
+It is a great option for those who have diligently saved up and want to invest in improving or expanding their home.

 Note

-If your French home savings plan (PEL) was opened before 2018, you may even be eligible for a government bonus to boost your project.
+If your home ownership savings scheme was opened before 2018, you may even be eligible for a government bonus to boost your project.

-If you buy a property with works to rent it, know that it is possible to deduct certain work expenses from your taxes thanks to the property deficit mechanism.
-In concrete terms, the costs incurred to rehabilitate or improve a rental property can be deducted from your property income and thus reduce the taxable amount.
+If you buy a property that requires renovations in order to rent it, it’s important to note that it is possible to deduct some of the works expenses from your taxes thanks to the “déficit foncier” (real estate deficit) scheme.
+In concrete terms, the costs incurred to renovate or upgrade a rental property can be deducted from your real estate income and thus reduce the taxable amount.

-The works concerned are those aimed at maintaining the property in good condition, without however changing its layout or structure.
-This includes renovating the roof, replacing the heating system or repairing electrical installations, for example.
+The works in question are those aimed at maintaining the property in good condition, without altering its layout or structure.
+These include renovating the roof, replacing the heating system or repairing electrical installations, for instance.

 Note

-Improvement works can also be covered, as long as they don’t affect the structural integrity of the property.
+Improvement works can also be covered by the scheme, as long as they don’t impact the structural integrity of the property.

 Exemption from property tax

-Finally, some municipalities offer a temporary exemption from property tax for owners carrying out energy renovation work.
-Depending on the local authorities, this exemption can be total (100%) or partial (50%) for five years.
+Finally, some towns offer a temporary exemption from property tax for owners carrying out energy renovation works.
+Depending on the local authorities, this exemption can be total (100%) or partial (50%) over a period of five years.

 Examples of homes renovated by Maison Kyka

-In Paris, in the La Muette district, Valentin purchased a typical Haussmannian style apartment of 95 sq. m.
+In Paris, in the La Muette district, Stéphanie and Julien purchased a typical Haussmannian style apartment of 200 sqm.
 Originally designed with rooms in a row, this project required a real overhaul in order to adapt to the modern lifestyle.

 The authenticity of classical elements, such as moldings and fireplaces, has been enhanced by contemporary touches, offering a perfect symbiosis between past and present.
 Each piece exudes elegance while integrating practical solutions for everyday life.